 Be sure to develop a plan in place for your anticipated business growth.
 If you’re going to be more hands on with your clients, you’ll need a helping hand.
 This may involve hiring junior accountants or outsourcing some of your business functions to a virtual assistant.
 As you plan for growth, you may also need to consider hiring staff into non-accounting roles such as business development, sales, and day-to-day business management.

 What about your own skill set?
 Whether you’d benefit from a refresher in acquisition planning or you need to come up to speed on how new tax law impact your clients, establish a self-development plan.

 The American Institute of CPAs (AICPA) is a good resource for webcasts, self-study, and group training as is the Chartered Institute of Management Accountants.

 Technology is also changing fast.
 As new cloud-based accounting tools and AI-solutions emerge, audit your business capabilities, educate yourself on the latest innovations, and train accordingly.

 7. Find a mentor

 Being mentored by a peer is one option for expanding your knowledge base, but there are many other mentoring options.
-The American Institute of CPAs (AICPA), for example, can connect you with a mentor through state CPA societies.
+AICPA, for example, can connect you with a mentor through state CPA societies.
 Member volunteers can help based on interest area, experience, and your individual needs.

 If you’re looking for help with general business planning or growth, consider SCORE.
 Sponsored by the SBA, SCORE pairs entrepreneurs and small business owners with a mentor (typically business leaders with experience across many functions and industries) for free.